-- Although most panels would usually have panel members asking questions of the social worker, applicants or carers, most agencies have reported that for virtual panels, it is more straightforward for the Chair to ask all the questions of the applicants and social workers, as agreed with panel members.
+- Although most panels would usually have panel members asking questions of the social worker, applicants or carers, agencies initially reported that in virtual panels, it was more straightforward for the Chair to ask all the questions of the applicants and social workers, as agreed with panel members.
 However, over time, as people have become more confident in the virtual environment, many have now reverted back to all panel members being involved in asking questions.

 - Some conference facilities include the option to record the meeting.
 This can be a helpful back-up for the minute-taker, but all participants in the meeting should be made aware that the meeting is being recorded and should give their consent.
 A protocol should be put in place for the recording to be deleted once the minutes have been completed.

-- Once the questions have been asked, the Chair would ask applicants/carers to leave the meeting, while others would invite them to remain and be present for the panel discussion.
+- Once the questions have been asked, in some agencies the Chair may ask applicants/carers to leave the meeting, while others would invite them to remain and be present for the panel discussion.
 This may depend on whether there is third party information to be discussed or concerns that are felt to need further clarification with the workers.
 Some agencies ask social workers to also leave at this point; others invite them to stay and hear panel deliberations.

 - Panel members can then re-join the discussion with their video and/or audio if they were switched off, and the panel Chair will facilitate a discussion leading to the making of a panel recommendation.

 - Some agencies then invite applicants/carers to re-join the meeting, while others ask the panel Chair, panel adviser or social worker to contact them and share the panel recommendation and reasons.